-TASK 4 - OPERATIONS AND MAINTENANCE

-During Task 4, the De following deliverables: veloper is required to complete the following t asks and submit the Approval to Initiate After confirmation of successful completion of Task 3, KYTC will issue Notice to Proceed 4 (NTP4) authorizing the Developer to begin Task 4, Operations and Maintenance.
-Due Date All operations and maintenance work (O&M), corresponding activities, and deliverables must be completed and provided to KYTC by the end of each year of O&M, per the Project Schedule.
-KYTC Review and Approval KYTC will review the documentation to confirm that the deliverables are completed and align with the requirements of the RFP and PA.
+TASK 4 - OPERATION S AND MAINTENANCE During Task 4, the Developer is required to complete the following tasks and submit the following deliverables: Approval to Initiate After confirmation of successful completion of Task 3, KYTC will issue Notice to Proceed 4 (NTP4) authorizing the Developer to begin Task 4, Operations and Maintenance.
+Due Date All operations and maintenance work (O&M), condeliverables must be completed and provided to year of O&M, per the Project Schedule. . • KYTC Review and Approval KYTC will review the documentation to confirm that the deliverables are completed and align with the requirements of the RFP and PA.
 If required, and at KYTC's request, the Developer must remedy or amend the deliverables.
 Task Task Description Deliverable 4.0 Notification of Operations and Maintenance Work After receipt of NTP4, the Developer must provide KYTC with written notification that Operations and Maintenance work has commenced.
 A. Notification of Operations and Maintenance Work 4.1 Operations and Maintenance Starting with the Notice to Proceed to Task 4, the Developer must operate and maintain the Project for 5 years, in accordance with the terms of the PA and the O&M plan submitted and approved in Task 2.6.
-The Developer must provide the required KPI Report per Task 2.6.
+The Developer must provide the requried KPI Report per Task 2.6.
 A. Proof of Publicly accessible customer service mechanism B. KPI Report, per O&M Plan 4.2 Uptime Requirements Developer must meet the uptime requirements per 23 CFR 680.116 (b), and the PA.
 Reimbursements during O&M may be reduced for failure to meet the 97 percent uptime requirement.
 A. Annual data reports B. Quarterly data reports C. Maintenance logs (see Task 5.4) D. Customer service reports (see Task 5.5) 4.3 Cybersecurity Event Notification Developer must inform KYTC of any cybersecurity event that requires notification to any person under federal or state law, including data breaches or incidents affecting an electric utility, within 24 hours of the Devel'per's discovery of the event.
 A. Cybersecurity event notification(s)